 1. Property Listing Walkthroughs Videos

 These are the cornerstone of any real estate video strategy.
-A good listing walkthrough goes beyond a slideshow - ideally, it shows layout, light, flow, and atmosphere.
+A good listing walkthrough goes beyond a slideshow - it shows layout, light, flow, and atmosphere.
 Add light music or a calm voice-over.

-2. Short-Form Reels (Instagram/TikTok/YouTube Shorts)
+2. Short-Form Reels (Instagram/TikTok/

 Short vertical videos are ideal for visibility and engagement.
 Use them to tease listings, highlight features (e.g., rooftop deck, walk-in closet), or promote open houses.